Answered By: Jenny Horton Last Updated: Aug 23, 2015 Views: 44

 Call numbers organize information into topics.
-Many Knight-Capron Library materials are assigned call numbers; the call number is placed on a label that attaches to the item.
-If you have questions, please ask a librarian about the best ways to find and use the call numbers.
+It's the address where that particular resource lives within the library.
+The call number is placed on a label that attaches to the item.

 The system divides all knowledge into twenty-one basic classes, each identified by a single letter of the alphabet.
 Most of these alphabetical classes are further divided into more specific subclasses.